A non-Lorentzian model for strong exciton-plasmon coupling: Introduction

-In this paper we present a semiclassical model that fully accounts for temporal dispersion and losses in the metal, encoded in $\varepsilon(\omega)$, and the interference effects for QEs resonantly coupled to LSP.
-Using our recent results for the LSP Green function \cite{shahbazyan-pra23}, we develop non-Lorentzian extension of Maxwell-Bloch equations where LSP is described in terms of metal dielectric function rather than by Lorentzian resonances.
-For a metal nanoparticle (NP) of arbitrary shape interacting with a QE, we obtain the system effective optical polarizability, which, in the in the Lorentzian approximation, recovers the CO model results.
-By comparing the optical spectra obtained with our non-Lorentzian model and its Lorentzian approximation (CO model), we observe spectral weight shift towards the lower energy polaritonic band, consistent with the experiment, and trace its origin to frequency dependence of the metal dielectric function which is neglected in the CO model.
+In this paper we present a semiclassical analytical model that fully accounts for temporal dispersion and losses in the metal, encoded in $\varepsilon(\omega)$, and possible interference effects for a single or any number of QEs resonantly coupled to an LSP.
+Using our recent results for the exact LSP Green function in the quasistatic limit \cite{shahbazyan-pra23}, we develop non-Lorentzian extension of Maxwell-Bloch equations in which the LSP is described directly in terms of metal dielectric function rather than via Lorentzian resonances.
+In the linear regime, we obtain a formal solution of non-Lorentzian Maxwell-Bloch equations for any number of QEs resonantly coupled to an LSP expressed in terms of bright and dark QE states which is suitable for studying interference effects in such hybrid systems.
+For a single QE coupled to a resonant LSP mode, we obtain the system effective optical polarizability, which, in the Lorentzian approximation, recovers the CO model results when only the LSP mode is coupled to the radiation field.
+By comparing the optical spectra obtained using our non-Lorentzian model and its Lorentzian approximation (CO model), we observe redistribution of the spectral weight toward the lower energy polaritonic band, consistent with the experiment, and trace its origin to temporal dispersion of the metal dielectric function which manifests itself in frequency dependence of the system parameters.
 Our analytical model can be used for accurate description of experimental spectra of strongly-coupled exciton-plasmon hybrid systems without any significant numerical effort.

-The paper is organized as follows.
-In Sec.~\ref{sec:lsp} we outline our non-Lorentzian approach to the LSP Green funnction and optical polarizability of plasmonic NP.
-In Sec.~\ref{sec:mb}, we derive non-Lorentzian Maxwell-Bloch equations for QEs resonantly coupled to the LSP in a metal-dielectric structure.
-In Sec.~\ref{sec:single}, we obtain the effective polarizability for a QE strongly coupled to the LSP and show that, in the Lorentzian approximation, it reduces to the CO model results.
-In Sec.~\ref{sec:num}, we present our numerical results for optical spectra of the QE-LSP system in the strong coupling regime.
-Section \ref{sec:conc} concludes the paper.